THE BIG BAND WILL PERFORM JAZZ, SWING, BLUES, POP, LATIN, AND ROCK ‘N’ ROLL

 “I’m excited to introduce Philadelphia to our new BIG Band,” said Frank Giordano, President and CEO, The Philly POPS.
 “Performing during the Wawa Welcome America festival is a highlight of our year and we’re honored to be featured in three events.”

 In the evening concert, the BIG Band will play a mix of pop, jazz, Latin, and patriotic favorites.
 The band will feature guest vocalists Hamilton star Mandy Gonzalez, Tony DeSare – a POPS regular – and Philly-native Luis Figueroa, an American Idol contestant who is currently signed to Marc Anthony’s label.
 Three University of the Arts graduates will join as back-up singers.
 The BIG Band will open the July 4 concert on the Parkway before Mary J. Blige takes the stage.
 The band will return for a grand finale at the end of the evening before the fireworks.

 “This Land is Your Land” (arrangement by POPS saxophonist Ron Kerber) featuring Mandy

-“Vivir Mi Vida” by Marc Anthony featuring Mandy, performed in Spanish
+“Vivir Mi Vida” by Marc Anthony featuring Mandy and Luis, performed in Spanish